FICO - The First Step to Owning

-Most people assume that the home buying process starts with getting pre-approved for a loan or with choosing a real estate agent.
-In reality, the home buying process starts with your finances.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Orlando, Florida.
+Most people assume that the home buying process starts with getting pre-approved by a lender or with choosing a real estate agent.
+The quality of your wallet begins the home buying process.
+To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Orlando.

 A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 650.
-In recent years, however, some borrowers have seen their score drop dramatically as a result of unemployment, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in calculating your FICO score include:
+The score ranges from 300 to 850, with most people traditionally having a score of 600.
+Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get credit.
+Some of the pieces in summing up your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 Lenders want to be positive that giving you a loan is a safe move.
 Your FICO score gives lenders a view of what type of borrower you'll be based solely on your credit history.
 You'll need a score of at least 740 to get a decent interest rate.
 If your score is lower, you can still qualify for a loan, but the interest paid over time could be more than double the amount of someone having a higher FICO score.